-Grand National free bets: grab £40 with BetMGM for the Festival
+Grand National free bets: grab £40 with BetMGM for the festival

 BetMGM has quickly risen to prominence in the betting world with their dynamic offerings, competitive odds, and unbeatable deals.

-To mark its entry into the UK market, BetMGM is rolling out an appealing 2024 Grand National festival offer for new bettors: place a £10 sports wager and receive £40 in free bets.
+To mark its entry into the UK market, BetMGM is rolling out an appealing 2024 Grand National Festival offer for new bettors: place a £10 wager and receive £40 in free bets.
 This offer will only be available for the Grand National.

 To take advantage of this generous welcome bonus, simply register with BetMGM through any link on this page, place your £10 bet, and then dive into selecting your winning picks.